AetherHold/solana-minter/README.md

 # README

-A simple large number of castings are available for your application to use.
+A simple large number of NFTs castings are available for your application to use.

 ENV: